mitranim/statil/readme.md

 ## Description

-`statil` is a lightweight HTML generator for static sites.
-It's essentially a tiny wrapper around [lodash's templating](https://lodash.com/docs#template) that adds the ability to `include` and `extend` templates from other templates.
+Statil is a lightweight HTML generator for static sites.
+It's essentially a tiny wrapper around [lodash's templating](https://lodash.com/docs#template) that processes templates as a group where they can include and extend each other.

 Best used with [`gulp-statil`](https://github.com/Mitranim/gulp-statil) to rebuild your site on-the-fly as you edit.